audrl1010/EasyMakePhotoPicker/README.md

 # PhotosView

-- [x] Photo, Live Photo, and Video can be displayed in grid form.
 - [x] Custom Layout
 - [x] Custom Cell(Camera, Photo, LivePhoto, Video)
 - [x] Like Facebook`s PhotoPicker, When you stop scrolling, it runs livePhoto, video. and When LivePhotoCell or VideCell is selected, play.